-What is a Nursery or Greenhouse Manager?
+What Do Nursery or Greenhouse Manager Do?

 Career Description Plan, organize, direct, control, and coordinate activities of workers engaged in propagating, cultivating, and harvesting horticultural specialties, such as trees, shrubs, flowers, mushrooms, and other plants.